NucleiAv/codecademy/article.md

 - Actions taken to secure devices are logged.
 - The main process executes, identifying and securing unsecured devices while logging the results.

+**Assessment 3: Q. What are the default credentials of network device?**

+**Assessment 4: Q. What are the parameters for a device to be deemed insecure?**

 ### 3. Vulnerable Network Services and Protocols

 Many network services and protocols, such as Telnet, FTP, and outdated versions of SNMP, are inherently vulnerable and can expose networks to attacks like eavesdropping and unauthorized access.
 Exploiting these vulnerabilities can allow attackers to capture sensitive information, gain unauthorized access, or disrupt network services, leading to significant operational and reputational damage.
 For instance, an organization using Telnet for remote network management might find that an attacker intercepts Telnet sessions, captures login credentials, and gains control of critical network infrastructure, thereby disrupting business operations.

+**Assessment 5: Q. Find the fullforms and functions of TelNet, FTP and SNMP?**

 ### 4. Poor Patch Management

 Regularly updating and patching network devices and software is essential to address security vulnerabilities effectively.
 Failure to do so can leave networks vulnerable to known exploits, making them easy targets for attackers.
 Exploiting these vulnerabilities can result in data breaches, malware infections, and the loss of sensitive information.
 For instance, the Equifax data breach in 2017, affecting 147 million individuals, was attributed to the exploitation of a known vulnerability in the Apache Struts web application framework.
 Despite a patch being available, it was not applied promptly, highlighting the critical importance of keeping systems up-to-date.

+**Assessment 6: Q. What can Poor Patch Management lead to?**

 ### 5. Insecure Remote Access